gjpelletier/delta_method/README.md

 In this example, we demonstrate the following functions:

 - **kde_contour** displays shades of blue indicating the bivariate KDE values
-- **quantile_contour** displays black contour lines labeled with the data quantiles that are enclosed within (e.g. 90% of the data are encloed within the 0.9 contour line).
+- **quantile_contour** displays black contour lines labeled with the data quantiles that are enclosed within (e.g. 90% of the data are enclosed within the 0.9 contour line).
 ```
 import seaborn as sns
 import matplotlib.pyplot as plt